DanielSarf/English-and-Urdu-Hybrid-using-a-dictionary/README.md

-# English-to-Roman-Urdu-Translator-using-Dictionary
+# English and Roman Urdu Hybrid using a Dictionary

-This was a comedic project our first semester computer programming teacher assigned to every student in our class, the comedic aspect being that some people in my country use a mix Urdu and English words when speaking (I do this too lol) and some people find it funny/distracting.
-This project is to emulate that effect.
-The learning objectives were to teach us file handling, string manipulation and good coding practices.
+This project was assigned by our computer programming teacher during the first semester as a comedic exercise.
+In our country, it's common for people to mix Urdu and English words in conversation, which can be both amusing and distracting.
+The goal of this project is to emulate that mix of languages.

+The primary learning objectives were to teach us:
+- File handling
+- String manipulation
+- Good coding practices

+By working on this project, our class was able to gain practical experience in these areas in a fun and engaging way.